Review and road test of the Toyota C-HR

 Market and Model

-Expect C-HR ownership to need a £22,000-£30,000 budget of the same order as required by rival trendy Crossovers in this class like Honda's HR-V and Jeep's Renegade.
-There are three trim levels - 'Icon', 'Excel' and 'Dynamic'.
 The proposition here gives you slightly less space than models like Nissan's Qashqai and Renault's Kadjar but more fashionable looks and better on-road dynamics.
 It's a formula will can see quite a number of potential buyers liking quite a lot.
 Equipment levels fit with this approach.
 Top level models may be specified with heated front seats, a smart entry system, rear privacy glass, bespoke upholstery (including part-leather), a Park-Assist system, 18-inch alloy wheels and bi-tone metallic paintwork.

 In addition, the C-HR can be equipped with a tailor-made JBL premium audio system, comprising an eight-channel, 576W stereo amplifier and nine speakers, including two newly-patented acoustic JBL wave guides - known as horn tweeters.
-More importantly, the Toyota 'Safety Sense' package is standard across the range.
+More importantly, the Toyota 'T-Mate' package is standard across the range.
 It includes a Pre-Collision System with pedestrian warning, Adaptive Cruise Control, Lane Departure Alert with steering control, Automatic High Beam and Road Sign Assist.

 Cost of Ownership

-We can see a ready market for this C-HR.
+We can continue to see a ready market for this C-HR.
 Plenty of people attracted by a model like Nissan's Juke in the Crossover class would rather like a contender that'll be slightly bigger, more sophisticated and better-finished.
 This is that car.